rethinkdb/horizon-docs/cli.md

 Run `hz schema save -h` for details on options.

+If you use the default schema filename (`.hz/schema.toml`), existing schema files will be preserved, renamed to `schema.toml_` with a datestamp appended.

 # schema apply

 Load a previously-extracted schema into a Horizon cluster.
 Run `hz schema apply -h` for details on options.

+While the schema format changed with Horizon 2.0, `schema apply` will read pre-2.0 files.
+(Use `schema save` to rewrite them in the current format.)

+# migrate

+Migrate a Horizon database from the 1.x to 2.x internal format.
+This command must be used on databases created with Horizon 1.x applications; Horizon will exit with an error if the `serve` command is executed with an old format database.

 # make-token